VannaDii/quantum-site-ts/readme.md

       3. Provide the ARN of the issued certificate in the `serverless.yml` file as the value of the `wildcardCertArn` variable.
          > `wildcardCertArn: 'arn:aws:acm:us-east-1:000000000000:certificate/00000000-0000-0000-0000-000000000000'`
 7. Deploy the solution to the development stage using `yarn deploy` and then view the deployment by opening a browser and navigating to https://dev.mydomain.com

+## Questions

+**Why does this even exist?**
+To demonstrate the ability to create a site which essentially doesn't exist until it's requested.

+**Why use lambdas for serving content?**
+To create a simple server rendered website.

+**Can this be done with an SPA/PWA?**
+Yes, the whole site could be served from the CDN and include scripts that call lambdas.

+**Is this simpler done with SPA/PWA**
+Subjective; SPA/PWA frameworks like Vue and React can be more complicated to setup, and bulkier for simple sites.

+**How much does it cost to do this?**
+One of my deployments of this solution is currently costing me $0.56 USD per month.
+Most of the services used here have [AWS Free Tier](https://aws.amazon.com/free/) offerings.
+The domain name cost varies and can be as low as $12 annually.
+The cost will be largely based on how much the site is used.

+**Where can I see a deployment of this solution?**
+You can see one of my original deployments of this at [Carte Blanche Circus (https://carteblanchecircus.com)](https://carteblanchecircus.com)